NCAR/rda-gatherxml/README.md

    - \_obs2xml.cpp

       code that scans observations data files (e.g. DSS binary formats, NCDC ASCII formats, etc.) that are not in netCDF (see \_nc2xml.cpp) or HDF (see \_hdf2xml.cpp)

+- \_dcm.cpp

+   code that runs when the command _dcm_ is executed - deletes data file content metadata from the database